Federico-Tremolada/enthesis-fem-model/README.md

 ## Key Findings

-* The **sharp interface** exhibits the highest stress concentration.
+* The **sharp interface** exhibits the highest stress concentration
+* Graded models significantly smooth the stress distribution
-* The **linear gradient** reduces peak stress but maintains a relatively abrupt transition.
+* The **linear gradient** reduces peak stress but maintains a relatively abrupt transition
-* The **exponential model** improves stress redistribution.
+* The **exponential model** improves stress redistribution
-* The **power-law model (n = 0.5)** alters stress distribution but does not significantly reduce peak values.
+* The **power-law model (n = 0.5)** modifies the stress profile but does not significantly reduce peak values
-* The **power-law model (n = 2)** provides the best balance between peak reduction and smooth load transfer.
+* The **power-law model (n = 2)** provides the best balance between peak reduction and smooth load transfer

 ---

-## Conclusions — Model Comparison and Selection
+## Conclusions — Model Selection

-The comparative analysis of the five interface models highlights the critical role of material transition laws in controlling stress distribution across the tendon–bone interface.
+The comparative analysis highlights the critical role of material transition laws in controlling stress distribution across the tendon–bone interface.

-The **sharp interface** exhibits a pronounced stress concentration at the interface, confirming the detrimental effect of abrupt stiffness discontinuities.
+The **sharp interface** confirms the detrimental effect of stiffness discontinuities, producing pronounced stress concentrations.

-The introduction of graded material transitions significantly improves the mechanical response:
+Graded models significantly improve mechanical behavior:

-* The **linear gradient** reduces peak stress but still presents a relatively abrupt variation in the stress field.
+* the **linear gradient** reduces peak stress but still shows relatively abrupt variation
-* The **exponential model** provides a smoother redistribution, indicating improved load transfer continuity.
+* the **exponential model** ensures smoother redistribution
-* The **power-law model with n = 0.5** modifies the stress profile but does not significantly mitigate peak stress concentration, as the stiffness increases too rapidly near the tendon region.
+* the **power-law (n = 0.5)** does not effectively mitigate peak stress due to rapid stiffening

-In contrast, the **power-law model with n = 2** demonstrates the most favorable behavior:
+The **power-law model with n = 2** provides the most favorable response:

-* it reduces stress concentration more effectively than the other graded models
+* reduced stress concentration
-* it produces a smoother and more continuous stress distribution across the interface
+* smoother stress transition
-* it delays the stiffness increase, improving mechanical compatibility between tendon and bone
+* improved mechanical compatibility

-This behavior suggests that a **convex material gradient**, with delayed stiffening, is more effective in mitigating stress concentrations than both linear and concave profiles.

-### Model Selection
+### Selected Model

-Based on these results, the **power-law model with exponent n = 2** is selected as the reference configuration for the subsequent phase of the project.
+The **power-law model (n = 2)** is selected as the reference configuration for further development due to its superior performance in:

-This selection is driven by its superior ability to:

-* minimize stress peaks
+* minimizing stress peaks
-* ensure gradual load transfer
+* ensuring gradual load transfer
-* reproduce a mechanically consistent transition between soft and stiff tissues
+* reproducing a physically consistent transition

-The following phase of the project focuses on further improving this model by introducing additional physical realism, such as variable Poisson’s ratio and energy-based validation.
+---

+## Reproducibility

+The entire workflow is fully reproducible:

+1. run Abaqus simulations
+2. execute Python extraction scripts
+3. run MATLAB analysis scripts

+All intermediate data is stored in CSV format.

 ---